CliMA/Oceananigans.jl/docs/src/model_setup/diagnostics.md

 time or be specified at any later time and appended (or assigned with a key value pair) to `simulation.diagnostics`.

 Most diagnostics can be run at specified frequencies (e.g. every 25 time steps) or specified intervals (e.g. every 15 minutes of simulation time).
-If you'd like to run a diagnostic on demand then do not specify a frequency or interval (and do not add it to `simulation.diagnostics`).
+If you'd like to run a diagnostic on demand then do not specify any intervals (and do not add it to `simulation.diagnostics`).

 We describe the `HorizontalAverage` diagnostic in detail below but see the API documentation for other diagnostics such